Looking for the best things to do in Coronado Island with kids?

 Located just across the bay from downtown San Diego, Coronado Island is the perfect blend of small-town charm, a premier beach setting, and family-friendly adventures.
+Although called Coronado Island, it is actually a peninsula.
+While most easily accessed via the San Diego Coronado Bay Bridge, you can also drive there from Imperial Beach south of San Diego through Silver Strand without ever having to cross the water.

 Top 5 Picks: Family-Friendly Coronado Activities